 For instance, if you are a cleaner or someone responsible for clearing materials from sites, then you will qualify for this card category.
 There are no CSCS categories that cover cleaners.

 How can I get the white/grey card?

-Before submitting the corresponding application form, you must be able to seat and pass the Health, Safety & Environment test first.
+Before submitting the corresponding application form, you must be able to sit and pass the Health, Safety & Environment test first.
 Once you successfully pass the test, the Construction Related Occupation CSCS card will be issued you.
 It bears your full name as well as your specific job title and the expertise you held or achieved.

 The card is valid for five years and can be renewed upon application.
 You will also have to re-sit the Health, Safety & Environment Test upon renewal.

-The PQP card is for professionals who look after health and safety responsibilities such as Client Architects, Engineers, Consultants and Surveyors.
+The PQP card is for professionals who look after health and safety responsibilities, such as Client Architects, Engineers, Consultants and Surveyors.

 Yellow/White – Professionally Qualified Person CSCS Card: